syncfusion-content/blazor-docs/blazor/datagrid/editing.md

 ### Create an intermediate service using the interface

-By inheriting the interface, create a new service to retrieve the data from database and perform CRUD operation.
-Refer the below demonstration.
+Now, implement the `ILibraryService` interface in a service class.
+This service interacts with the database using Entity Framework.

 ```csharp
 using Microsoft.EntityFrameworkCore;